-Starting April 3, 2023, I’ve embarked on a 120 day challenge to write and illustrate a children’s book.
+“Santiago’s Woodpile” is my second illustrated children’s book (first book authored and illustrated) scheduled to publish on Tues.
+Nov.
+19th, 2024.
 This will be my second children’s book I’ve illustrated.
 My first book was published by The Wright Group.
 This will be the first book that I have both illustrated and written.
 Whether I find a publisher or self-publish, the most important part of this creative project is to see it to it’s completion.
 Below are some of the black and white sketches and a portion of the manuscript.
 Creating a children’s book is a large commitment of time toward something you can’t predict the financial compensation.
 If you like what you see, please consider supporting me on Patreon, or through Venmo by contacting me.

 1 Santiago was a mouse who lived in a woodpile.
 He loved his home…a little too much.
 He almost never left it.
 He was afraid to.